AdamSobieski/Argumentation/Documents/MIME.md

 There exists a `Content-Description` header for providing text descriptions of parts.
 There could be created a new MIME header, perhaps named `Content-Metadata`, to refer to those parts which serve as metadata for a message or message part.

-Additionally or instead, those parts providing metadata could make use of a new header, perhaps named `Content-About`, to refer to the messages or message parts that they describe.

 ### Message Parts

 [Knowledge graphs](https://en.wikipedia.org/wiki/Knowledge_graph) could be of use in multipart MIME messages for providing [metadata](https://en.wikipedia.org/wiki/Metadata) about other parts in multipart messages.